1965 Arkansas Razorbacks football team

 The 1965 Arkansas Razorbacks football team represented the University of Arkansas in the Southwest Conference (SWC) during the 1965 NCAA University Division football season.
 In their eighth year under head coach Frank Broyles, the Razorbacks compiled a 10–1 record (7–0 against SWC opponents), won the SWC championship, and outscored all opponents by a combined total of 331 to 118.
 The Razorbacks were undefeated in the regular season and ranked #3 in the final AP Poll and #2 in the final UPI Coaches Poll.
 They went on to lose to LSU in the 1966 Cotton Bowl Classic by a 14–7 score, due in large part to Arkansas QB Jon Brittenum going down with an injury in the first half.
+That loss denied Arkansas the AP national championship.

 Running back Bobby Burnett tied three others in scoring, with 16 touchdowns, the fourth-highest total in the nation.
 Ronny South was second in kick scoring, with 42 extra points and six field goals.
 As an offensive unit, the Razorbacks had the best scoring offense (32.4 ppg), the eighth-best rushing offense (226.1 ypg), seventh-best total offense (360.2 ypg) nationally.
 The defense was fourth-best against the run (74.9 yards allowed per game).